godaddy/engineering/_posts/2019-05-22-testing-react-native-using-ekke.md

 ### Why did we build another testing tool?

-`ekke` is the Open Source rewrite of a tool that we (Arnout Kazemier, Martijn Swaagman, and Andrew Burgess) built during an internal hackathon we held many moons ago.
+`ekke` is the open source rewrite of a tool that we (Arnout Kazemier, Martijn Swaagman, and Andrew Burgess) built during an internal hackathon we held many moons ago.
 We wanted to create a tool that allowed us to quickly verify that the code and its components would work in the different